-No. Provisions of BVB Corporate Governance Code Complies/ Does not comply or partially complies Additional information / Reason for non-compliance D.10.
-If a company supports various forms of artistic and cultural expression, sport activities, educational or scientific activities, and considers the resulting impact on the innovativeness and competitiveness of the company part of its business mission and development strategy, it should publish the policy guiding its activity in this area.
-Yes In 2019, the Group expanded its support to local communities and participated in a number of charity, social and cultural initiatives dedicated to promoting the preservation of traditions and participated in a number of charity, social and cultural initiatives, including the following: (a) CCF/HHC Moldova (a team of people working to give every child the opportunity to grow up in a loving family). (b) Hospice Angelus - a Medical-social Philanthropical Foundation "Angelus Moldova" is a home palliative care service. (c) Purcari Wine Run 2019: Purcari Wine Run is a unique trail race in Moldova, which passes through the vineyards of Chateau Purcari.
-The competition was held on August 24, 2019 and gathered both amateur and professional sportsmen for a race of 10 km.
-The Group plans to continue organizing a similar event each year.
-In addition, the Group is the main partner of USM-Bostavan, a volleyball club, both women and men volleyball teams, since 2010.
-The USM-Bostavan teams were Gold awarded at the volleyball championship of the Republic of Moldova in 2019 and Bronze at Balkan championship in Turkey.
-In 2020, following the outbreak of COVID-19 pandemic the Company decided to contribute MDL 1,000,000 (RON 250,000), supplemented by an extra MDL 1,000,000 (RON 250,000) donated personally by the Group founder, Mr. Victor Bostan, totaling MDL 2,000,000 (RON 500,000), towards a fund dedicated to combating COVID-19 in Moldova and Romania.
+No. Provisions of BVB Corporate Governance Code Complies/ Does not comply or partially complies Additional information / Reason for non-compliance Assets In 2019, the Group expanded its support Property, plant and equipment Intangible assets to local communities and participated in a number of charity, social and cultural initiatives dedicated to promoting Equity-accounted investees the preservation of traditions and participated in a number of charity, social and cultural initiatives, including Equity instruments at fair value through profit or loss the following: Inventories (a) CCF/HHC Moldova (a team of people working to give every child Other non-current assets Yes the opportunity to grow up in a loving family).
+Non-current assets If a company supports various forms of artistic and cultural expression, sport activities, educational or scientific activities, and considers the resulting impact on the innovativeness and competitiveness of the company part of its business mission and development strategy, it should publish the policy guiding its activity in this area. (b) Hospice Angelus - a Medical-social Philanthropical Foundation "Angelus Inventories Moldova" is a home palliative care service. (c) Purcari Wine Run 2019: Purcari Wine Trade and other receivables Run is a unique trail race in Moldova, which passes through the vineyards Cash and cash equivalents D.10. of Chateau Purcari.
+The competition was held on August 24, 2019 and Income tax assets gathered both amateur and professional sportsmen for a race of 10 km.
+The Prepayments Group plans to continue organizing a similar event each year.
+Other current assets In addition, the Group is the main partner of USM-Bostavan, a volleyball club, both women and men volleyball teams, since 2010.
+The USM-Bostavan teams were Gold awarded at the Current assets Total assets volleyball championship of the Republic of Moldova in 2019 and Bronze at Balkan Equity championship in Turkey.
+In 2020, following the outbreak of Share capital COVID-19 pandemic the Company decided to contribute MDL 1,000,000 Share premium (RON 250,000), supplemented by an extra MDL 1,000,000 (RON 250,000) Treasury shares reserve donated personally by the Group founder, Mr. Victor Bostan, totaling MDL 2,000,000 (RON 500,000), towards a Other reserves fund dedicated to combating COVID-19 in Moldova and Romania.
+Translation reserve ! : Retained earnings